 Kevin’s ultimate passion is local government.
 He was accepted as a finalist in the ICMA’s local government management fellowship program and was offered a position with the City of Tulsa, Oklahoma.
 He was responsible for special projects management, conducting research, and overseeing technology operations and programs aimed at improving operational efficiencies.
 Kevin also served as a key member of Tulsa’s collective bargaining team and assisted Tulsa public safety departments with several reform measures.
 He was responsible for the Tulsa Police Department’s staffing analysis study in conjunction with the University of Cincinnati.
 He also served as project manager responsible for the Tulsa Fire Department’s staffing and operational study conducted by the Center for Public Safety Management, LLC (CPSM).
 Responsible for project management of all public safety (police, fire, and E-911), IT, HR, and asset management, Kevin was able to garner and promote trust in public government initiatives.

 Kevin comes to Springfield from the City of Brookings, South Dakota.
-In this role he served as first-principal assistant to the city manager responsible for the management of information technology operations, budget/CIP, project management, including construction, and community development.
+In this role he served as first-principal assistant city manager responsible for the management of information technology operations, budget/CIP, project management, including construction, and community development.
 Kevin brought many “big city” ideas to Brookings to automate and streamline processes.
 NEOGOV and Socrata were implemented under Kevin’s leadership to create more streamlined, transparent processes.
 He also overhauled the capital improvement plan to include more information and consistency throughout the document for easier understanding.
-In that role Kevin served as acting city manager on occasion, but really enjoys utilizing his skillset to add value to the quality of public policy, performance, and transparency.
+In that role Kevin served as acting city manager on occasion, but really enjoys utilizing his skill set to add value to the quality of public policy, performance, and transparency.